When Iterative RAG Beats Ideal Evidence: A Diagnostic Study in Scientific Multi-hop Question Answering: Methodology

-ChemKGMultihopQA is a multi-hop chemistry dataset, constructed from heterogeneous sources including ChemRxiv, PubChem, and Wikipedia.
-We selected this dataset because it requires traversing distinct documents (1--4 hops) to answer questions, ensuring that the model must actively gather evidence rather than performing single-step lookups.
-In addition, the answers in this dataset are short and make it easier to verify whether the answer is correct and minimize the dependency on more complex measures for answer verification.
-Furthermore, the dataset is relatively new with relatively low reported accuracy of evaluated models with parametric memory.
-This reflects that the questions are hard for the models to be answered without access to external tool or additional explicit reasoning or retrieval opportunity.
-Also, availability of required reasoning path with middle hops details opens up the opportunity of detailed failure modes diagnosis.
+ChemKGMultiHopQA is a multi-hop chemistry dataset constructed from heterogeneous sources, including ChemRxiv, PubChem, and Wikipedia.
+We selected this dataset because it requires traversing distinct documents across one to four hops, ensuring that models must actively gather and compose evidence rather than perform single-step lookup.
+In addition, its short-answer format makes correctness verification more reliable and reduces dependence on style-sensitive evaluation metrics.
+The dataset is also recent, and prior results indicate relatively low No-Context accuracy, suggesting that many questions are difficult to answer without external evidence or explicit retrieval and reasoning.
+Finally, the availability of intermediate reasoning paths and hop-level annotations enables the detailed failure-mode diagnostics used in this study.

-To prepare the corpus, we normalize text (Unicode canonicalization, whitespace cleanup) and segment documents into overlapping sliding windows of 220 words with a 50-word overlap.
+To prepare the corpus, we normalize text (Unicode canonicalization, whitespace cleanup) and segment documents into overlapping chunks of 220 words with a 50-word overlap.
 This window size is large enough to capture complete definitions or property mentions while avoiding the dilution of retrieval signals.
 We embed chunks using a chemistry-specific sentence encoder, \texttt{BASF-AI/ChEmbed} \cite{kasmaee2025chembed}, which provides superior retrieval recall for scientific nomenclature compared to generic models.